-International English Language Testing System which is also popularly known as IELTS, is designed to assess the proficiency and language skills of candidates across different areas of the English Language.
-IELTS score is accepted by most of the professional and academic institutions in many countries such as the UK, USA, Australia, Canada, Ireland, and many more.
-It is even used in the Visas and Immigration process by the UK, Canada, Australia, New Zealand, and others.
-Therefore, a good score is crucial in providing proof that one has command over the language.
+International English Language Testing System which is also popularly known as IELTS is designed to assess the proficiency and language skills of candidates across different areas of the English Language.
+The IELTS score is accepted by most professional and academic institutions in many countries such as the UK, USA, Australia, Canada, Ireland, and many more.
+It is even used in the Visa and Immigration process by the UK, Canada, Australia, New Zealand, and others.
+Therefore, a good score is crucial in proving that one has command over the language.

-The test is divided into two modules majorly:
+The test is divided majorly into two modules:

 The IELTS Listening section has four subsections again, with ten questions each.
-40 Minutes are required for this module.
-It contains speeches and conversations, topics ranging from everyday situations to education and training based situations.
+40 minutes (including 10 minutes of transfer time) are required for this module.
+It contains speeches and conversations, topics ranging from everyday situations to education and training-based situations.

-The IELTS Reading section has three subsections with words summing up from 2150 to 2750.
+The IELTS Reading section has three subsections consisting of 40 questions.
 This section is drafted to test reading ability by means of passages on different themes.
 Additionally, it has a different structure for academics and training.
 For academics, it has three long passages.
 For training, it has 5 to 6 passages which are very short, short, and long.
 The time given to attempt this section is 60 minutes.

 Want to Know How Much Prepared You Are?